Signs of Higher Multipoles and Orbital Precession in GW151226: Parameter estimation setups

-We perform a suite of parameter estimation computations in order to investigate the origin of the bimodality in our posterior distributions.
-In all of these computations, we use the recently-developed {\phXPHM} waveform model~\cite{Pratten:2020ceb}, which models the gravitational waves emitted by a quasi-circular precessing binary black hole.
-In addition to the dominant quadrupolar radiation, the model also includes higher-order multipoles in the co-precessing frame of the binary system (see below for the precise list of the available modes).
-This model calibrates analytic expressions of these radiation multipoles, which are accurate in the early-inspiral regime of the binary evolution, with numerical-relativity simulations that describe the merger-ringdown regime.
-Since the simulations have only been performed for mass ratios of $0.25 < q < 1$ for precessing binaries~\cite{Varma:2019csw}, for smaller values of $q$ the merger-ringdown regime as described by {\phXPHM} necessarily requires an extrapolation.\footnote{In fact, the need to extrapolate for binaries with $q < 0.25$ in the merger-ringdown regime occurs for all of the current waveform models that incorporate precession and higher multipoles~\cite{Pratten:2020ceb, Khan:2019kot, Ossokine:2020kjp}. } For GW151226, where a large number of orbital cycles was observed in the early-inspiral stage and the inferred value of $q \approx 0.15$ is only slightly out of the bounds, the waveform model remains a good description~\cite{Varma:2019csw, Pratten:2020ceb}.
-To evaluate the evolution of the binary Euler angles due to orbital precession, we use the default angle prescription of {\phXPHM}~\cite{Pratten:2020ceb}, which uses a hybrid of the so-called multi-scale analysis method~\cite{Chatziioannou:2017tdw} and the post-Newtonian approximation~\cite{Marsat:2013wwa}.
+We perform PE across a suite of different computational setups in order to investigate the origin of the shift towards the low-$q$ (extreme mass ratio) and high-$\chieff$ region.
+In all of these computations, we use the recently developed {\phXPHM} waveform approximant~\cite{Pratten:2020ceb}, which models the GW emitted by a quasi-circular precessing BBH.
+In addition to the dominant quadrupolar radiation, the model also includes higher-order multipoles in the co-precessing frame of the binary system (see below for the list of available multipole modes). {\phXPHM} calibrates analytic expressions of these radiative multipoles, which are accurate in the early-inspiral regime of the binary evolution, with numerical relativity simulations that describe the merger-ringdown regime.
+Since the simulations have only been performed for mass ratios of $0.25 < q < 1$ for precessing binaries~\cite{Varma:2019csw}, merger-ringdown regime at smaller values of $q$ necessarily requires extrapolation.\footnote{In fact, the need to extrapolate for binaries with $q < 0.25$ in the merger-ringdown regime occurs for all of the current waveform models that incorporate precession and higher multipoles~\cite{Pratten:2020ceb, Khan:2019kot, Ossokine:2020kjp}. } For GW151226, where a large number of orbital cycles were observed in the early-inspiral stage and the inferred value of $q \approx 0.3$ is within the bounds, the waveform model remains a good description~\cite{Varma:2019csw, Pratten:2020ceb}.
+To evaluate the dynamic evolution of the binary's Euler angles due to orbital precession, we use the default precession-twisting prescription of {\phXPHM}~\cite{Pratten:2020ceb}, which is a hybrid of the so-called multi-scale analysis method~\cite{Chatziioannou:2017tdw} and the post-Newtonian approximation~\cite{Marsat:2013wwa}.

 4pt

 The specifications of our parameter inference setups are detailed as follows: \begin{itemize} \item \default: our main setup in which we include orbital precession and all of the multipole moments in {\phXPHM}, which are the $(\ell, |m|) = \{ (2,2), (2,1), (3,3), (3,2), (4,4) \}$ multipoles in the co-precessing frame~\cite{Pratten:2020ceb};